tdude0175/PaintTrackerApplication/README.md

 # PaintTrackerApplication
-For trackering amounts of paint on hand via paint code and what has been used
+For tracking amounts of paint on hand via paint code and what has been used